-Admission to ACT's Apprentice Program
+Admission to ACT's Teacher residency Program

 We seek people from diverse backgrounds who are innovative and perseverant workers, rigorous and inquiring thinkers, and reliable and worthy role models for children.
 Applicants should be deeply interested in teaching and engage collaboratively with other adults and children.
 Prior to admission, applicants should have completed a BA from an accredited college or university.
 Experience working with children is an asset in terms of developing seriousness of commitment to teaching, but it is not a requirement for acceptance to our program.
 The Arbor Center for Teaching is an equal-opportunity employer.

 To speak with us and request a campus visit, please contact us.
 You may also contact our Teacher Residency Director, Annmarie Chesebro, at email@example.com or 503.638.6399.
 We welcome visits and admissions inquiries at any time.

 Candidates must submit applications to both ACT and Pacific University: